ChrisSelemani/ChrisSelemani/README.md

 Hey there👋, I’m Selemani Bilimonga Christian (CSB)!
 I am a Software Engineering student from Lusaka Zambia.
-👩 I am currently studying at Cavendish University Of Zambia, pursuing Bachelors of Sciencie in computing.
+👩 I am currently studying at Cavendish University Of Zambia _in my final year, pursuing Bachelors of Sciencie in computing.

 👀 I’m mostly interested in:
 Artificial Intelligence